GluuFederation/docs-oxtrust-api-prod/docs/source/index.md

     Enable oxTrust Test Mode [N]?[Y/N]                                 y
     ```

     Alternatively, enable the features using oxTrust UI.

+    1. Navigate to `Configuration > Manage Custom Scripts`, Under `UMA RPT Policies`, select and enable the custom script named `oxtrust_api_access_policy`

+    1. Navigate to `Configuration > JSON Configuration`, select `oxTrust Configuration` tab
+Search for the field named `oxTrustApiTestMode`, set it to `True` and save the change.

 1. Obtain Test mode client credentials from config and secret backends.